 - Prior Degrees A baccalaureate or its equivalent from an accredited college or university.
 Nondegree applicants must upload proof of the degree with their application.

 - Transcripts Not required by the Graduate College.

 - Tests Required Applicants whose native language is not English must take the Test of English as a Foreign Language (TOEFL), the exam of the International English Language Testing System (IELTS), or the Pearson's PTE-Academic.
 The test score cannot be more than two years old.
-The Graduate College requires a minimum score of 550 for the paper-based test; or total score of at least 80 for the Internet-based (iBT), with minimum subscores of Writing 21, Speaking 20, Listening 17, and Reading 19; 60, with subscores of Reading 19, Listening 17, Writing 21 for the New Paper-Based (after August 2018); or 550 for the Institutional Testing Paper-Based (prior to August 2018).
+The Graduate College requires a minimum score of at least 80 for the Internet-based (iBT), with minimum subscores of Writing 21, Speaking 20, Listening 17, and Reading 19; 60, with subscores of Reading 19, Listening 17, Writing 21 for the New Paper-Based (after August 2018); or 550 for the Institutional Testing Paper-Based (prior to August 2018).
 Many departments have higher minimum TOEFL requirements.
 UIC’s Institutional Code is 1851.
 For IELTS, a minimum overall score of 6.5, with 6.0 in each of the four subscores is required by the Graduate College.
 IELTS does not use an institutional code.
 For Pearson’s PTE-Academic, a minimum overall score of 54, with subscores of Writing 56, Speaking 53, Listening 47, and Reading 51 (Internet-based) is required by the Graduate College.
 Pearson’s does not use an institutional code.
 No other tests are required by the Graduate College.